A glass of wine, some classic rock, and recipes prepared from scratch!

 I love cooking with natural ingredients, and I absolutely hate microwaves!
 I much prefer cooking over real heat rather than nuking my food 'til it glows.
 I don’t particularly care for most grocery store packaged foods, as I do believe the many chemicals and additives in processed foods, as well as the way they are grown and produced, are slowly killing America.
 When I buy food products I am an avid “ingredient checker!”
 I look for the least number of ingredients, and try to avoid any that contain harmful chemicals, or have so many that it takes a degree in chemistry or rocket science to understand what they are!
 Most of the recipes that I know and love involve many painstaking hours of preparation, but I fervently believe the best food is prepared from scratch, and whenever possible, using locally grown produce.
 For me, spending time chopping vegetables or other preparatory cooking tasks are actually therapy!

 Here in Florida , we have any number of local produce merchants as well as farmer’s markets and U-pick fields.
 I much prefer to buy from these sources than from the grocery store where all the stuff comes from a foreign country.
 No thanks!

 Please feel free to use any of the recipes you find on this site, and if you’ve a mind to, we would love your feedback.
 If you use a recipe from this blog I only ask that your give credit to From My Kitchen To Your Kitchen, and provide a link back.
-Some of the recipes here are originals...some are mine, some are Evelyn's...some are Barbara's...others are my version of well-known favorites, modified, adjusted and fine-tuned to satisfy my personal palate.
+Some of the recipes here are originals...some are mine...some are Barbara's...others are my version of well-known favorites, modified, adjusted and fine-tuned to satisfy my personal palate.
 There is always source information and a link on each recipe if it is not my own.
 So...pour yourself a glass of red, turn on the radio, and let's chop some veggies!